-Our work varies widely in breadth and depth based on needs, priorities, and goals:
+Our work varies widely in breadth and depth:

-Understanding and advancing sustainability in curriculum, research, and learning.
+Advancing sustainability in our curriculum, research, and learning.

 Planning and Administration